DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 When it is `String`, it represents a asymmetric algorithm that not covered in this specification.

-The implementation MUST fail if the algorithm is not supported.
+The implementation MUST NOT fail if the algorithm is not supported.

 #### `authorPublicKey` field